 That is the question!
 Well, our answer will be: bring your own!
 Of course, that means shuffling your heavy bags to Kalpitiya, but you will be free to go wherever you want whenever you want.
 Certainly renting provides the flexibility of getting different kite sizes depending on the wind.
 But you can still do it to complement your material, should the need arises.

-One of the reasons we suggest bringing your gear is that the prices asked for the rental tend to be rather expensive.
+One of the reasons we suggest bringing your gear is that the prices asked for the rental tend to be expensive.
 Moreover, the rental equipment we saw and tried did not seem to be the most recent or most performant models.
 Granted, it was in March, at the end of the season and most schools had already packed their gears.
 Note that we did not try all the kite schools and can’t comment on all of them.

 If you have specific gear in mind, or a brand or a model, contact the kite stores to see whether they have what you want.
-Another benefit of bringing your gear is that, as a beginner myself but not taking lessons; I could not rent any equipment since they usually require you either take lessons with them or have an intermediate level.
+Another benefit of bringing your equipment is that, as a beginner myself but not taking lessons; I could not rent any equipment since they usually require you either take classes with them or have an intermediate level.
 Being able to use Bruno’s gear allowed me to keep practicing and improving.

 Each kite resort has a small shop where you can buy new and used gear – harness, rash guards, sometimes even a few boards or kites.
 Note that you may be able to get a good deal on North and Nobile kites which are manufactured in Sri Lanka.
 There is an actual kite shop in downtown Kalpitiya run by AAA Kiteboarding.
 You can find boards, kites, booties to swimming suits, shorts to sunscreen, and plenty things in-between, great stuff.
 Note that the store is open evenings only from 5 – 5:30 pm when the team returns from the lagoon.